liveupx/MyTreeMap/README.md

 - 🗺️ **Interactive Tree Map**: Explore tree locations across major Indian cities
 - 📈 **City Statistics**: View detailed tree statistics for each city
 - 🌤️ **Air Quality Data**: Real-time AQI data and its correlation with tree cover
+- 🤖 **AI Tree Identification**: Identify tree species from photos using Claude AI
+- 🔊 **Audio Tours**: Listen to narrated guides about each city's urban forest
+- 👥 **Community Stories**: Share and view tree planting initiatives from citizens
 - 📱 **Embeddable Widgets**: Free widgets to share tree data on your website
 - 🌿 **Environmental Impact**: Visualize the benefits of urban trees on air quality and climate
 - 📚 **Research Integration**: Access to research papers and methodologies